165,523 PSVs Fined During Current Year - UrduPoint

 165,523 PSVs Fined During Current Year

-Islamabad Traffic Police (ITP) had fined 165,523 public service vehicles for violating the rules and designated routes on the federal capital's roads and avenues, Senior Superintendent of Police (Traffic) Farrukh Rasheed was told on Monday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Apr, 2021 ) :Islamabad Traffic Police (ITP) had fined 165,523 public service vehicles for violating the rules and designated routes on the Federal capital's roads and avenues, Senior Superintendent of Police (Traffic) Farrukh Rasheed was told on Monday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :Islamabad Traffic Police (ITP) has fined 165,523 public service vehicles (PSVs) for violating the rules and designated routes on the Federal capital's roads and avenues during the current year, said its senior officer.

-He was chairing a meeting, held here to review a report of the dedicated squads, constituted for ensuring route completion of the PSVs, and monitoring traffic rules violations committed by the public transporters such as misbehave with passengers and overloading.

-He stressed that strict action would be taken against those transporters who were violating traffic routes.
-"The purpose is to provide better traffic facilities to the citizen," he observed.
+He said strict action was being taken against those transporters who were violating traffic routes.
+"The main objective of those actions is to provide better traffic facilities to the citizen," he added.

-The SSP (Traffic) noted that Special squads were formed to check the route violation, whereas Traffic Help Line 915(051-9261992,93 was established to resolve the public grievance well in time and round the clock.
+He said special squads were formed to check the route violation, whereas Traffic Help Line – 915(051-9261992,93 was established to resolve the public grievance well in time and round the clock.

 He said the motorists-friendly initiatives were being taken in line with directions of Inspector General Police Islamabad Qazi Jamil ur Rehman.